vstinner/unicode_book/encodings.rst

 UCS-2 and UCS-4 encodings encode each code point to exaclty one word of, respectivelly, 16 and 32 bits.
-UCS-4 is able to encode all Unicode 6.0 code points, whereas UCS-2 is limited to BMP characters (U+0000—U+FFFF).
+UCS-4 is able to encode all Unicode 6.0 code points, whereas UCS-2 is limited to :ref:`BMP <bmp>` characters.
 These encodings are practical because the length in words is the number of characters.

 UTF-16 and UTF-32 encodings use, respectivelly, 16 and 32 bits words.
 UTF-16